Impact

 Policy Change

-We aim to influence policy, regulations, and rules in relation to First Nations Entrepreneurship to benefit the community instead of individuals (Indigenous vs Western Entrepreneurship).
+We aim to influence policy, regulations and rules in relation to First Nations Entrepreneurship to benefit the community instead of individuals (Indigenous vs Western Entrepreneurship).
 We are working to change the system that wants us to conform to Western business practices, and nothing less!

-Culture and Behavior Change
+Culture and Behaviour Change

 We help inform, educate and inspire others to be a part of the solution (First Nations Entrepreneurship), instead of the problem.

-Head of Junior Secondary at Capalaba State College
+Jai Heywood, Indigenous student at Capalaba State College